 Physics

-Physics is devoted to the discovery and exploration of the basic physical laws governing our material universe.
-The physicist attempts to express these laws in their most simple mathematical form, so that they can be applied to predict the behavior of all forms of matter and energy, ranging from the subatomic physics of quarks, gluons, nuclei, and atoms, to the astrophysics of planets, stars, black holes, galaxies, and larger scale structures of the universe.
-The knowledge obtained from investigating physical phenomena forms the foundation for many modern technologies ranging from lasers used in high-speed communications and surgery, to quantum and molecular electronics used in modern electrical devices, the magnetic behavior of thin films used for computer hard drives, and the radiation detectors and optical elements used in space telescopes.
-The fundamental knowledge gained by physicists helps to shape and improve the quality of modern life.
+Physics is the most fundamental of the sciences.
+It explains how the physical world works and lies at the foundation of nearly all technical fields.
+All natural phenomena obey the laws of physics.
+Physicists express these laws in mathematical form, so that they can be applied to predict the behavior of all forms of matter and energy, ranging from the subatomic physics of quarks, gluons, nuclei, and electrons, to the astrophysics of planets, stars, black holes, and galaxies.
+Physics forms the foundation for modern technologies ranging from advanced materials to lasers used in high-speed communications and surgery, modern electronics, quantum devices for sensors and cryptography, as well as the radiation detectors and optical elements used in space telescopes.

-After receiving a solid foundation in the basic physics governing the behavior of matter, energy, and radiation, undergraduate physics majors are able to choose among many advanced level courses to satisfy their particular interests.
-Courses available to upper level students include advanced electricity and magnetism, classical and modern optics, astrophysics, physical mechanics, quantum mechanics, general relativity, thermal physics, solid state physics, and laser physics.
-The curriculum also includes advanced laboratory courses where students design and participate in original research with other enthusiastic physics majors.
+After receiving a solid foundation in the basic physics governing the behavior of matter and energy, you will be able to choose among advanced level courses to satisfy your interests.
+Courses available to upper-level students include astrophysics; atomic physics; solid state physics; nuclear and particle physics; optics, quantum mechanics, general relativity, and others.
+The curriculum also includes advanced laboratory courses where you will design and participate in original research with other enthusiastic physics majors.

 Bachelor of Science